WeichenStars/WeichenStars.github.io/_pages/research.md

 ## 1. Probing galaxy formation and gas in the cosmic web node at z>3

 Galaxies are not isolated cosmic islands: They form and evolve inside large-scale environments which involve dark matter and flows of gas.
 Studying high-redshift galaxies in special environments can deliver a golden opportunity for us to (a) understand the roles of the environment in the early-epoch galaxy formation and (b) conduct a "stress test'' to the galaxy formation models.
-My study for this purpose focused on a field named MQN01, a gas-rich and highly overdense cosmic web node at z~3.2.
+My studies for this purpose have been focused on a field named MQN01, a gas-rich and highly overdense cosmic web node at z~3.2.